How to Record Your Songs in a Professional Recording Studio

 - Don’t forget due diligence, check into more than one producer

-Find records form acts, especially local acts, that you like the sound of and are a level or two above you.
+Find records from acts, especially local acts, that you like the sound of and are a level or two above you.
 Check who produced it and contact them.
 It won’t hurt your career asking them to produce you.
 Ask them for referrals if they can’t fit you in.
 Good producers are busy people.

 How to Choose a Recording Studio